eaglesky/system-design/fileSystemDesign.md

 * Replica: 3 copies
 	- Two copies in the same data center but on different racks
 	- Third copy in a different data center
+	- This can make sure data recovery is done quickly.
 * How to choose chunk servers
 	- Find servers which are not busy
 	- Find servers with lots of available disk space
+	- Round Robin.

 #### How to recover when a chunk is broken
 * Ask master for help

 #### How to find whether a chunk server is down
-* Heart beat message
+* Heart beat message.
+Better than health check since heart beat is one way and health check is round way.
+Also saves some traffic from master to chunk servers.
+* Good thing about health check is that it can choose which machine to monitor and when to send the check.
+Heartbeats could be too many for the monitoring machine if there are too many monitored servers.
+And health check is preferable if we only want to check the health at some time(like deployment time, or when cleaning bad servers).

 #### How to solve client bottleneck
 * Client only writes to a leader chunk server.
 The leader chunk server is responsible for communicating with other chunk servers.
+This could save some traffic between client and chunk servers since each time it writes to a chunk server, it needs to receive a response.
+It could be also much faster since the physical distance between client and a chunk serve could be much further than within the chunk servers.
 * How to select leading slaves

 #### How to solve chunk server failure
 * Ask the client to retry

+## Questions
+* What's the exact layout of GFS servers?
+How many masters and how many data centers?
+Does it have serves all over the world and client accesses could always go to the closest one?